StudyLink logo

 6. Get together with a study group

 You can still have a social life and study – get together with your friends and a pizza, and share ideas or test each other.
 You might get a new perspective on a topic, or work out a better way to approach an assignment.
-Online groups can work for this too – although cyber-pizza is not as tasty.
+Online groups can work for this too, and if you are studying entirely online, these might be organised or encouraged by your teachers.

 7. Stay positive